 Julie Bozzo was a MS student advised by Dr. Ward (2020-2023) who studied "eastern meadowlark migration, nest success, and response to land use change in Illinois."

 Sarah Stewart was a MS student co-advised by Dr. Ward and Dr. T.J.
-Benson (2021-2023). who studied the “Temporal space use dynamics and full breeding cycle survival rates of eastern whip-poor-wills in Illinois."
-Find out more on her Linkedin (https://www.linkedin.com/in/sarahstewart97/) or website (https://sarahhstewart.weebly.com/).
+Benson (2021-2023) who studied “Temporal space use dynamics and full breeding cycle survival rates of Eastern Whip-poor-wills in Illinois.”
+She currently works as a biologist for the South Carolina Department of Natural Resources Red-cockaded Woodpecker Recovery Program.

 Gabby Jukkala was a MS student co-advised by Dr. Ward and Dr. Jinelle Sperry (2019-2022) who studied the “Effect of parental age on reproductive success of Golden-cheeked Warblers.”
 She currently works for US Fish and Wildlife Service at Avon Park Air Force Range in Florida monitoring threatened and endangered species.